ffejgnail/CS-263-Project/README.md

 *Added animat relation and color preference*
 ```
 There are 3 colors: white, gray and black.
 Each animat has opinion on color; if the other has different color and the impression on that color is bad, there is a higher chance of attacking.
+The behavior results from reinforcement, while probability results from the fact that rbm is energy-based.
+The expected output after training should have lower energy and therefore is more likely to happen.
 ```
 ![extend](http://giant.gfycat.com/NeedyQuerulousAmericancrayfish.gif)